Current planned works

 Flood recovery works.
 Test borehole drilling complete.
 Awaiting geotechnical report.

-Kings Forest developers will be carrying out asphalt works on Tweed Coast Road near the Depot Road Intersection.
-The closure will occur between 10 am and 2:30 pm from Monday 28 April to Friday, 9 May 2025.
-Expect minor delays.
+Kings Forest developers will be carrying out asphalt works on Tweed Coast Road near the Depot Road Intersection between 7 am and 5 pm from Monday, 19 May to Friday, 23 May 2025, weather permitting.
+Expect significant delays.
+Use alternative routes.

 For any queries email Simone Pulefale, Community Liaison Officer.